Collage of Pennsylvania Military College cadets and archived yearbooks documenting student life and traditions

 Among the many lasting contributions the Howell family made to PMC was the establishment of the Hyatt Endowed Scholarship and significant support for the Wolfgram Library.

-Share link - http://pmc.widener.edu/pmc/legacies/cadets/edwin-howell-90-steadfast-leader-through-pmcs-hardest-years
+Share Link: http://pmc.widener.edu/pmc/legacies/cadets/edwin-howell-90-steadfast-leader-through-pmcs-hardest-years

 George Bjotvedt